 The Scaled Composites Stratolaunch weighs 1,300,000 pounds, or 650 tons, and is designed to carry air-launch-to-orbit rockets in support of the space program.
 This aircraft is extremely new, with its first flight in 2019.

-The Scaled Composites Stratolaunch has the longest wingspan of any plane in the world, beating out Howard Hughes’ famous H-4 “Spruce Goose” by over 65 feet.
+The Scaled Composites Stratolaunch has the longest wingspan of any plane in the world, at around 400 feet it’s beating out Howard Hughes’ famous H-4 “Spruce Goose” by over 65 feet.

 15. Antonov AN-225 Mriya